Caribbean Stud Poker Guide: Introduction

 Poker Hand Rankings

-Once you know your cards and, so long as you are holding at least a pair, preferably high ranking but even with low ranking pairs, then play the additional bet.
+- Always play the additional bet with a pair or better.
+When you're holding at least a pair – preferably high ranking but even with low ranking pairs – then play the additional bet.

-If you are holding AK and the dealer’s face-up card is a queen or less, then bet.
+- Bet if you have A-K and the dealer shows Q or lower.
+If you are holding A-K and the dealer’s face-up card is a queen or less, then bet.
 If the dealer shows an Ace or a King and you have a Queen or a Jack, then play the extra bet.

-Caribbean Stud Poker can be played at virtually every online casino, but the payout tables will differ from house to house, so pick a favorable one.
-If you are looking to play free online Caribbean Stud poker, this is a good idea and one that will help you heighten your skills.
+You can play this game in virtually any reputable Caribbean Stud Poker online casino or poker room, but the payout tables will differ from house to house, so pick a favorable one.
+If you are looking to play a Caribbean Stud poker online free version, this is a good idea and one that will help you heighten your skills.

 Fortunately, free play software is provided by just about every casino online.
 Truthfully though, it is an extremely easy game to get to grips with, and you really should not have problems playing Caribbean Stud Poker.To get you started on the right foot, we at How To Bet have prepared a quite useful list for you.
 Check out the most attractive Caribbean Stud Poker online casino bonus and promo offers to increase your betting budget.
 Good luck and use all of the knowledge you gained on this page to helpful bag some big wins.